250,000+ people have entered their email

-La Pinta and Isabella II cater predominantly to English-speaking passengers, though there may be a decent mix of multi-lingual Europeans.
+La Pinta and Isabella II cater predominantly to English-speaking passengers drawn predominantly from the U.S., Australia and the U.K., though there may be a decent mix of multi-lingual Europeans.

-The larger MV Santa Cruz attracts a more international crowd and is the only ship with special family programming (kids' meal times, snorkeling offerings, etc.).
-One Metropolitan staffer jokingly compared the ship to the Galapagos' version of the United Nations.
+The larger Santa Cruz II attracts a more international crowd, including Spanish and Ecuadorians, and is the only ship with special family programming (kids' meal times, dedicated shore excursions and a kids' room).
 Multi-lingual guides are matched to appropriate passengers.